Oluwa-Temmy/-pinvest_test/docs/CHANGE.md

 > - Follow install instruction `django-crispy-forms`
 > - Create a file that creates form fields (Follow django fields documentation)
+> - Create a class based view and set the form_class variable to to the previously created form
+> - Use the crispy form tag in the template

 ### :triangular_ruler: Project Structure Change